-The 2009/2010 National Survey of Children with Special Health Care Needs illustrates that access to pediatric subspecialty care is a significant element of an effective medical home for children with special health care needs; however, access is a multi-faceted problem with many causes such as36:
+The 2009/2010 National Survey of Children with Special Health Care Needs illustrates that access to pediatric subspecialty care is a significant element of an effective medical home for children with special health care needs; however, access is a multi-faceted problem with many causes such as:

-An insufficient number of pediatric subspecialists
+- An insufficient number of pediatric subspecialists

-Dramatically increasing demand for pediatric care
+- Dramatically increasing demand for pediatric care

-A fragmented and inefficient system of pediatric primary and specialty pediatric care
+- A fragmented and inefficient system of pediatric primary and specialty pediatric care

-Inadequate financing of medical education and poorly structured payment for clinical care
+- Inadequate financing of medical education and poorly structured payment for clinical care

 Often, the evaluation of a child with seizures starts with a primary care physician (PCP) in a medical home or in an emergency room.
 Then, the child is often referred to a neurologist for further diagnostic evaluation.
 Treatment and referral patterns for CYE are not uniform or standardized across the country.
 In some areas, pediatric epilepsy is treated by adult neurologists, even in regions where pediatric neurology care is available.
 Many families must travel for several hours from rural areas or wait weeks to months for clinic appointments.
 Diagnostic studies such as an electroencephalogram and neuroimaging studies often require additional travel, which is an added burden to the child (from missing school) and parents (missing days at work).